John Corea

 Nestled between two city streets, Crispus Attucks Park is a “unique space: a hidden 1.06-acre oasis of flowers, trees, and grass, stretching the length of a city block and the width of a half-dozen rowhouses”, per their website.

-John was quick to join a small band of impassioned neighbors who were working to revitalize the park.
+John was quick to join a small band of impassioned neighbors who were already busy working to revitalize the park.
 They entertained all manner of uses for the space: a basketball court, a dog run, a children’s playset, community garden plots, and even a giant gazebo.
 Consensus—and funding—were in short supply.

 The [Nature Sacred] ideas of “journey”, “arrival” and “connecting with nature” — what a perfect description of the experience someone would have if they were walking through the neighborhood, for some reason walked through the alley, and stumbled upon this improbable little park.